segdeha/pdxcodeguild/1. Python/4/exercise-funner-with-data-structures.md

 ## Advanced

 - The NFL dataset allowed us to assume that each item in the several lists was unique to the dataset.
-The new dataset includes some the same ingredients in more than one dish as well as the same actor in more than one movie.
+The new dataset includes some of the same ingredients in more than one dish as well as the same actor in more than one movie.
 Change your program to return a list of results when there are matches in multiple lists.
 - Cover as much of your program with tests as possible.
-One technique that makes this easier is to put tests together in a `__test__` variable near the top of the file.
+One technique that allows for this without cluttering up your function definitions is to put tests together in a `__test__` variable near the top of the file.
 You could also put your tests in an external file.
 - Add your own dataset.
 Be creative!